 How will the vaccines be shipped?

-The vaccine from Pfizer and BioNTech must be kept at an ultracold, minus-70 degrees Celsius, a requirement that will add a wrinkle to an unprecedented vaccination campaign.
+The vaccine from Pfizer and BioNTech must be kept ultracold, at minus-70 degrees Celsius during shipping.
 The company has created its own GPS-tracked coolers filled with dry ice to distribute it.
+The vials can be stored for up to two weeks at minus-15 to minus-25 degrees Celsius, conditions that are found in less specialized pharmaceutical freezers.

 The Moderna vaccine is stored frozen at minus-20 degrees Celsius, but it keeps for a month at refrigerator temperatures.
 This could make it easier to distribute to pharmacies and rural areas that don’t have specialized freezers.